christiangeissler/gradoptbenchmark/readme.md

 export TARGETDIR=GlobalOptLipschitz
 docker run -d -it --name=$USER-$(uuidgen)-GlobalLipschitz --log-opt max-size=10m -v /home/$USER/$TARGETDIR/py_src:/app sklearn

 The results will be saved in a json file (results.json) that will be opened by the jupyther notebook "Experiments.ipynb".
-The notebook will read the results, analyzes it (calculate target values) and outputs the refined results as a html table.
+The notebook will read the results, analyze it (calculate target values) and outputs the refined results as a table.

 #Extention#
 If you want to add your own optimizer, just implement a wrapper in ./experiment/optimizers.py inheriting from OptimizerWrapper.
 All optimizers that inherit from that class are loaded when Experiment.py is started and will be executed during the experiment.